 Additionally, having some buffer inventory is also essential to mitigating the impact of stockouts that result from unexpected demand surges and supply chain disruptions.

-One of the biggest challenges for ecommerce businesses is effective catalog management.
-As you add or remove SKUs, you’ll need a process in place to keep your product database updated, accurate, and organized across all your sales channels and fulfillment or distribution centers.
+One of the biggest challenges for ecommerce businesses is effective catalogueue management.
+As you add or remove SKUs, you’ll need a process in place to keep your product database updated, accurate, and organised across all your sales channels and fulfilment or distribution centres.

 This becomes particularly challenging when you’re dealing with a large selection of SKUs and selling through multiple channels.